RedisLabs/redislabs-docs/content/rc/subscriptions/upgrade-fixed-flexible.md

 You can migrate the databases in your fixed subscription to your new flexible subscription using any method in the [Migrate databases]({{<relref "/rc/databases/migrate-databases">}}) guide.
 This guide uses [Active-Passive]({{<relref "/rc/databases/migrate-databases#sync-using-active-passive">}}) to migrate databases between subscriptions in the same account.

 {{< note >}}
-If one or more of the databases in your fixed subscription has [Transport Layer Security (TLS)]({{< relref  "/rc/security/database-security/tls-ssl" >}}) enabled, you will not be able to migrate your databases between subscriptions using this guide.
+If one or more of the databases in your fixed subscription has [Transport Layer Security (TLS)]({{< relref  "/rc/security/database-security/tls-ssl" >}}) enabled, you won't be able to migrate your databases between subscriptions using this guide.
 Use the [Transfer via import]({{<relref "/rc/databases/migrate-databases#transfer-via-import">}}) method or [Contact support](https://redis.com/company/support/) if you want to migrate a TLS-enabled database using Active-Passive.
 {{< /note >}}

 {{< note >}}